decred/dcrblog/content/posts/2020-06-02-private-way-to-stake.md

 - No [redeem scripts](https://docs.decred.org/proof-of-stake/redeem-script/) to
   back up.
-- A single wallet could use a different VSP for each of its tickets.
 - Voting preferences can be set on a per-ticket basis.
 - No [address reuse](https://docs.decred.org/privacy/general-privacy/#trade-offs-of-reusing-vs-not-reusing-addresses).
 - The possibility of using multiple VSPs for a single ticket.